realworldocaml/book/book/functors.md

 context, the extra information that doesn't match the signature you're looking for (in this case, the variable `y`) is simply ignored.

-## A Bigger Example: Computing with Intervals {#a-bigger-example-computing-with-intervals data-type=sect1}
+## A Bigger Example: Computing with Intervals {#a-bigger-example-computing-with-intervals}

 Let's consider a more realistic example of how to use functors: a library for computing with intervals.
 Intervals are a common computational object, and